 Put your Money To Work

 The next thing that is debilitating to a bountiful money mindset is not putting your money to work.
 What differentiates the rich from the poor among other things is passive income.
-Rich people can concern themselves with more pressing matters because they do not worry about where their money is coming from.
+Rich people can concern themselves with other things because they don’t worry about where their money is coming from.

-Every person’s goal should be to hit their critical mass.
-To replace one’s earned income with residual income from investments.
+Your goal should be to hit your critical mass.
+To replace your earned income with residual income from investments.
 This is financial freedom.
 By becoming self sustaining you free up your money, time, and other resources for new opportunities.

-The easiest way to establish a bottom line for yourself is to invest in the stock market.
+The easiest way to establish a bottom line for yourself is to invest in the stock market or to place your money some other high interest yielding account.
 Put your money in a place where it can grow and gain interest.

 A lot of people think they are doing enough by putting money into a savings account.
 Unfortunately however, most savings accounts do not have a good interest rate.